 - Oversee and discuss 'appropriate filtering and monitoring' with governors (is it physical or technical?) and ensure staff are also aware (Ofsted inspectors have asked classroom teachers about this).
 Liaise with technical teams and ensure they are implementing not taking the strategic decisions on what is allowed and blocked and why.
-Also, as per KCSIE "be careful that 'over blocking' does not lead to unreasonable restrictions". here.] - Ensure KCSIE 'Part 5: Sexual Violence & Sexual Harassment' is understood and followed throughout the school and that staff adopt a zero-tolerance, whole school approach to all forms of child-on-child abuse, and don't dismiss it as banter (including bullying). - Facilitate training and advice for all staff, including supply teachers: - o all staff must read KCSIE Part 1 and all those working with children also Annex B translations are available in 13 community languages at kcsietranslate.lgfl.net - Annex A is now a condensed version of Part one and can be provided (instead of Part one) to those staff who do not directly work with children, if the governing body or proprietor think it will provide a better basis for those staff to promote the welfare and safeguard children. - o cascade knowledge of risks and opportunities throughout the organisation - o cpd.lgfl.net has helpful CPD materials including PowerPoints, videos and more - Pay particular attention to online tutors, both those engaged by the school as part of the DfE scheme who can be asked to sign the contractor AUP, [template you can use at safepolicies.lgl.net with provisions] and those hired by parents. [share the Online Tutors Keeping Children Safe poster at parentsafe.lgfl.net to remind parents of key safeguarding principles]
+Also, as per KCSIE "be careful that 'over blocking' does not lead to unreasonable restrictions".
+LGfL's Safeguarding Shorts: Filtering for DSLs and SLT twilight provides a quick overview and the LGfL the appropriate filtering statement is here.] - Ensure KCSIE 'Part 5: Sexual Violence & Sexual Harassment' is understood and followed throughout the school and that staff adopt a zero-tolerance, whole school approach to all forms of child-on-child abuse, and don't dismiss it as banter (including bullying). - Facilitate training and advice for all staff, including supply teachers: - all staff must read KCSIE Part 1 and all those working with children also Annex B translations are available in 13 community languages at kcsietranslate.lgfl.net - Annex A is now a condensed version of Part one and can be provided (instead of Part one) to those staff who do not directly work with children, if the governing body or proprietor think it will provide a better basis for those staff to promote the welfare and safeguard children. - o cascade knowledge of risks and opportunities throughout the organisation - o cpd.lgfl.net has helpful CPD materials including PowerPoints, videos and more - Pay particular attention to online tutors, both those engaged by the school as part of the DfE scheme who can be asked to sign the contractor AUP, [template you can use at safepolicies.lgl.net with provisions] and those hired by parents. [ share the Online Tutors Keeping Children Safe poster at parentsafe.lgfl.net to remind parents of key safeguarding principles ]